Trump ally Roger Stone sentenced to over 3 years in prison

-The sentencing set off a parlor game of speculation in Washington, with many wondering when — not if — President Donald Trump would grant Stone a pardon.
-Trump, who issued 11 high-profile pardons earlier this week, said at the time that he hasn’t given “any thought” to pardoning Stone.
-But he has left the door to clemency wide open, telling reporters that, “Somebody has to stick up for the people.”
+Even before Trump said he would hold off a decision on a pardon, Republican and Democratic legislators were staking out positions on one.

-That language prompted a preemptive rebuke Thursday from critics like Democratic House Intelligence Chairman Adam Schiff of California, who tweeted after the sentencing that, “to pardon Stone when his crimes were committed to protect Trump would be a breathtaking act of corruption.”
+Democratic House Intelligence Chairman Adam Schiff of California tweeted after the sentencing that “to pardon Stone when his crimes were committed to protect Trump would be a breathtaking act of corruption.”

 But Sen. Lindsey Graham, R-S.C., a staunch Trump ally, signaled early support for such a move, tweeting that Trump has “all the legal authority in the world” to pardon Stone if he chooses.

-The sentence came amid Trump’s unrelenting defense of his longtime confidant that has led to a mini-revolt inside the Justice Department and allegations the president has interfered in the case.
+The sentencing came amid Trump’s unrelenting defense of his longtime confidant.
+The president has repeatedly maintained that the jury was tainted against him and his allies.

-Trump took to Twitter to denounce as a “miscarriage of justice” the initial recommendation by Justice Department prosecutors that Stone receive at least seven years in prison.
-Attorney General William Barr then backed off that recommendation, prompting four prosecutors to quit Stone’s case.

-Jackson angrily denied that Stone was being punished for his politics or his allies.
-“He was not prosecuted, as some have claimed, for standing up for the president.
-He was prosecuted for covering up for the president,” she said.

 Witnesses testified that Trump’s campaign viewed Stone as an “access point” to WikiLeaks and tried to use him to get advance word about hacked emails damaging to Hillary Clinton.